abejide001/AWS-EC2-Instance-with-Packer-and-Ansible/README.md

 - Go to the terminal and ssh into the instance by running the command ```ssh -i demo-packer.pem.txt ubuntu@3.16.154.225```, `demo-packer.pem.txt` representing where the key is store.
 - Now you can access the application via the IP `3.16.154.225`

+**PS**
+Don't forget to stop the instance, when not in use, to prevent charges from amazon

 ## Built With
 - [Packer](https://www.packer.io/)
 - [Ansible](https://www.ansible.com/) - Configuration management tool